 On Saturday, children will enjoy watching the colourful parade.

+Children may attend the festival during the day, but must leave the site by 7 pm.
 Note: It can be quite loud and there is very limited shelter.
-If you’re taking small children, ear defenders and a parasol/umbrella might be a good idea.
+If you’re taking small children, ear defenders and a parasol are probably a good idea.

-- Updated: July 2025
+- Updated: July 2026

 I hope you found this information useful.
 For more inspiration on things to do in and around Bournemouth, check out my 101 Things to do in Bournemouth here.